Yiling-J/piper/README.md

 ```
 In this step piper will load all files in your config folder and merge them together.
 Then piper will generate `config.go` under your config folder, include all your config keys.
-Also you will see the config structure when pipe generating code.
+Also you will see the config structure when piper generating code.

 After code genertation, your config folder should look like:
 ```console {12-20}